Links open in new tab.

 In 2017 I set out to re-focus my personal brand from “publisher” to “content strategist.”
 The new label is a great fit, but as I have gone deep into the field of content strategy I have found that it includes folks from a wide variety of backgrounds doing a lot of different activities.
 This piqued my journalistic instincts, so I launched this podcast to explore and share the current state of content strategy.

 I interviewed 34 content-strategy experts in Season 1, when the show was called the “Content Strategy Interviews” podcast, sharing our conversations as both an audio and video podcast.
-I’ll start Season 2 in early 2019, along with a re-brand as the “Content Strategy Insights” podcast.
+Season launched in early 2019, along with a re-brand as the “Content Strategy Insights” podcast.

 I spend most of my free time producing, promoting, and attending Seattle community events.
 This list came about as the result of about 1,257 conversations which had culminated with, “Shoot!
 I wish I’d known about that.”